 Photo and Video Files a 2GB Hard Drive Space Can Hold:

-Nvidia Quadro cards offer GPU accelerated computing by tying together the GPU with the CPU.
+Nvidia Enterprise cards offer GPU accelerated computing by tying together the GPU with the CPU.
 This makes quick work of 3D animation, CAD, as well as scientific and engineering applications.
-In addition to CUDA cores (which GTX cards also have) Quadro cards are also designed to be extremely stable and relaible, and include proprietary software beneficial for certain computational 3D rendering work.
+In addition to CUDA cores (which GTX cards also have), Enterprise cards are also designed to be extremely stable and relaible, and include proprietary software beneficial for certain computational 3D rendering work.

 What is GPU accelerated computing?

-Despite their benefits, Quadro cards are much more expensive than EVGA Nvidia GTX 9XX series video cards.
+Despite their benefits, Quadro/Enterprise cards are more expensive than ASUS Nvidia GTX 40XX and 50XX series video cards.
 And, what most commonly matters for both Photoshop and Video Editing performance are:

-After these factors, CUDA cores are also important for both photo editing and video editing.
+After these factors, CUDA cores, as well as features such as AI Performance, Tensor Core, and RT Cores are also important for both photo editing and video editing.

-You can look at those specifications to see how various video cards for photo and videography perform.
-You can also look here to see how PassMark benchmarks these video cards with real-world (overall) performance.
+You can look at those specifications to see how various video cards for photo and video editing perform.

 *Passmark Benchmark ratings can change.
 Please see Passmark for official rankings.